Yongxin Zhou

 Email: yongxin [dot] zhou [at] univ-grenoble-alpes [dot] fr

-I'm currently a 4th and last year PhD student in Natural Language Processing at GETALP team, Université Grenoble Alpes, supervised by François Portet and Fabien Ringeval.
-After studying at Université Sorbonne Nouvelle - Paris 3 in Phonetics and Phonology, I received my second master's degree in Language and Computer Science from Sorbonne Université, France.
-My current focus is on Medical Report Generation, aiming at automatically generating reports summarizing cognitive remediation sessions performed at home by patients for clinicians.
-I am also interested in Dialogue Summarization and Explainable Artificial Intelligence.
+I am currently a research engineer/postdoc at Grenoble Computer Science Laboratory.
+I obtained my PhD in Computer Science in 2024, in the field of Natural Language Processing at Université Grenoble Alpes, supervised by François Portet and Fabien Ringeval.
+Before that, after studying at Université Sorbonne Nouvelle - Paris 3 in Phonetics and Phonology, I received my second master's degree in Language and Computer Science from Sorbonne Université.

 LinkedIn | twitter | github